 Amy's professional experience includes working with adults and teens who have had difficulty recovering from trauma and its damaging effects.
 She has successfully worked with people living with anxiety, mood disorders, relationship difficulties and substance use disorders to move beyond these challenges and achieve a better life balance.
 She brings a compassionate approach to working with women experiencing postpartum depression.

-Trent Petersen, CMHC
+Trent Peterson, CMHC

 Trent has experience working with mood disorders, addictions, anxiety and depression, as well as helping couples improve communication, get through rough patches and better the quality of their relationships.
 He has helped countless couples regain that spark and learn to nurture the love that first brought them together.
 If you feel "stuck" somewhere in your life, Trent has advanced training in existential psychology and will be happy to help you find your way.
 Living under the weight of troubling emotions, or unsatisfying relationships, or just feeling lost can take a heavy toll on your well being.
 He is trained and experienced in helping in these situations, and eager to meet soon so you can start on your healthier path.